Codrux2200/Rtype/doc_pages/RFC.md

 @section packet_sec Packet architecture

-All the communication between the server and the client is done with packets.
+The Packet serves as the primary unit of communication between the client and the server.

-A packet is composed of 3 parts :

--   @ref RFC::Packet::id "long int id" : The unique identifier of the packet
--   @ref RFC::Packet::sequence "int sequence" : The sequence of the packet
--   @ref RFC::Packet::replication "short replication" : The replication of the packet
--   @ref RFC::Packet::timestamp "std::time_t timestamp" : The timestamp of the packet
--   @ref RFC::Packet::message "char message[256]" : The message of the packet
+It encompasses the following members:

--   @ref packet_types_sec "PacketType type" : The type of the packet
+- @b type: Specifies the type of the packet.
+It is of type PacketType.
--   @ref packet_types_sec "Status status" : The status of the packet
--   @ref RFC::data "RFC::data data" : The data of the packet

-Each type of packet has a different data structure.
+- @b connectData: Contains data pertinent to connection operations.
+It is of type ConnectData.
+- @b disconnectData: Holds data related to disconnection procedures.
+It is of type ConnectData.
+- @b startData: Stores data regarding the commencement of a session or game.
+Type: StartData.
+- @b joinData: Contains data about joining an ongoing session or game.
+Type: JoinData.
+- @b leaderData: Indicates the leader within a session or game context.
+Type: LeaderData.
+- @b moveData: Relates to movement operations.
+Type: MoveData.

 @see RFC::Status
 @see RFC::PacketType